pujakesuma/RESTful_API_HR2us/README.md

 * [NodeJS](https://nodejs.org/en/docs/) - Software platforms on the server side and network applications.
 * [MySQL](https://dev.mysql.com/doc/) - The database used

-## Contributing

-Please read (https://medium.com/@fakhri.itb2013/simple-rest-api-crud-with-express-and-mysql-ee3fa4f9b849) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors